sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

    }

 - A Java program starts with **public class NameOfClass { }**.
 If you are using your own files for your code, each class should be in a separate file that matches the class name inside it, for example NameOfClass.java.

 - Most Java classes have a main method that will be run automatically.
 It looks like this: **public static void main(String[] args) { }**.

-- The **System.out.print()** and **System.out.println()** methods display information given inside the parentheses on the computer monitor.
+- The **System.out.print()** and **System.out.println()** methods display information
+given inside the parentheses on the computer monitor.

 - System.out.println moves the cursor to a new line after the information has been displayed, while System.out.print does not.

 - A **string literal** is enclosed in double quotes ('' '').

 - Java command lines end in ; (semicolon). { } are used to enclose blocks of code. // and ``/* */`` are used for comments.

 - A **compiler** translates Java code into a class file that can be run on your computer. **Compiler or syntax errors** are reported to you by the compiler if the Java code is not correctly written.
 Some things to check for are ; at end of command lines, matching { }, (), and "".

-AP Practice
+Practice
 ------------

 .. mchoice:: AP1-2-1